hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 "valid value store", and for which (finally) there is no corresponding provided value in the argument stream. the question is, should this value get "nilified" (that is, set to nil) in the store?

+(ask this question for both a "normalize-in-place" scenario and for when normalizing input from an external argument source.)

 in a world where the answer is always "yes", then defining an association as `optional` (and not providing any default) is equivalent to defining